ammar-mansuri/safencrypt/Readme.md

                         .encrypt();
 ```

-4. You want to use a password to generate the key specifying the algorithm for password based key generation?
-The wrapper supports two algortihms currenlty for password based key generation.
-The algortihm can be specified as below:
+4. You want to provide safEncrypt a password to generate the key specify a key derviation algorithm as well?
+The wrapper supports two algorithm [PBKDF2WithHmacSHA256, PBKDF2WithHmacSHA512] currently for password based key generation.
+The algorithm can be specified as below:

 ```java
 SymmetricCipher symmetricCipher =